Chelsoconn/210/notes.md

 The term *variable name* includes all of these identifiers except property names of objects.

-**Variable**

--   Variables declared with `let` and `var`
--   Constants declared with `const`
-    -   When we use the terms *variable* or *variable name*, we are usually including constants declared by `const` in that same discussion.

--   Properties of the global object
--   Function names
--   Function parameters
--   Class names

 Not all object properties are variables; only those on the global object.